-Julie Leidel has been painting for more than 25 years, but it was only when she discovered the Arts & Crafts Movement (1880-1920) that she truly found her artistic voice.
-The Arts & Crafts style has been a muse on her shoulder for over a decade, and her love story with this period-style artwork started with a home renovation in 2005.
+Julie Leidel has been painting for more than 30 years, but it was only when she discovered the Arts & Crafts Movement (1880-1920) that she truly found her artistic voice.
+The Arts & Crafts style has been a muse on her shoulder for over sixteen years, and her love story with this period-style artwork started with a home renovation in 2005.
 She fell in love with the architecture, furniture, pottery, and lighting that, when brought together, make a house a home.

-Her artwork is about color, line, and shape.
-She strives to creatively translate nature, architecture, and beauty into artwork for the Craftsman home.
-She also enjoys ceramics, photography, playing guitar and harp, as well as hiking in the Colorado high country and climbing those fabulous 14,000 ft. peaks.
-She spends most of her time in the art studio, and with her loving husband and two children in Evergreen, Colorado.
+Julie's artwork evokes a feeling of yesteryear and connects to our memories of the natural beauty that surrounds us.
+She strives to creatively translate the landscape, architecture, animals, and written word into artwork for the Craftsman home.
+She enjoys her daily qigong meditation practice, photography, hiking, camping and 4x4ing in the Colorado high country.
+She spends much of her time in her art studio, and with her loving husband and two children at her home in Evergreen, Colorado.